 What is An Email Campaign?

 In order to really benefit from launching an email campaign, it is important to understand what an email campaign really is, who you send it to and when you should send it.
-An email campaign is a group of related email messages that are sent out over a period of time and have an exact, specific purpose.
+An email campaign refers to a group of related email messages sent out over a period of time with an exact, specific purpose.
 Email campaigns may be used to get readers to sign up for webinars, use a coupon to make a purchase or many other things.
 You send email campaigns to subscribers who have indicated an interest in your brand, message, products or services.

 When you send an email campaign is perhaps one of the most important points to learn, as sending emails too frequently can cause readers to unsubscribe while sending emails too infrequently can cause readers to lose track of the message you are seeking to deliver.
 The best time to send an email campaign update is two to three times in a month, though you will want to be flexible to your readers’ needs.
 Some may prefer to hear from you more frequently, while others may prefer to hear from you less frequently.